 - Falsification of other information submitted to CBP on the Entry Summary, CBP Form 7501, leading to underpayment of duties.

-- Failing to properly mark imported goods with country-of-origin, either by failing to include any country-of-origin marks, marking using improper methods, or marking with the wrong country-of-origin.
-Such failure to properly mark can lead to the imposition of “marking duties,” which a False Claims Act Qui Tam lawsuit can recover.
+- Failing to properly mark imported goods with the country of origin, either by failing to include any country-of-origin marks, marking using improper methods, or marking with the wrong country of origin.
+Such failure to properly mark can lead to the imposition of “marking duties,” which a False Claims Act qui tam lawsuit can recover.

 Why file a qui tam case under the False Claims Act, rather than report the suspected fraud to CBP through an e-allegation or other procedure?
-This crucial strategic decision should be made only after consultation with an attorney who understands both options and each’s pros and cons.
-A qui tam case under the False Claims Act, however, offers at least three powerful advantages:
+This crucial strategic decision should be made only after consulting with an attorney who understands both options and the pros and cons of each.
+Here are three major benefits of filing a qui tam case under the False Claims Act:

 - If the qui tam case is successful, you can earn a substantial monetary reward.
-The person or company who initiates the suit (known as the “relator”) is entitled to an award of between 15% and 30% of the amount of money recovered for the government.
-And because the False Claims Act provides for treble damages (meaning, the government recovers 3 times the amount of the unpaid duties) and statutory penalties, the amounts recovered for the government can be quite large.
+The person or company who initiates the suit (known as the “relator”) is entitled to an award of between 15 and 30 percent of the amount of money recovered for the government.
+And because the False Claims Act provides for treble damages (meaning, the government recovers three times the amount of the unpaid duties) and statutory penalties, the amounts recovered for the government can be quite large.
 Relators in qui tam cases routinely receive awards worth millions of dollars.

-Two partners at Tycko & Zavareei LLP, Jonathan Tycko and Anna Haac, both have substantial experience in customs fraud qui tam cases brought under the False Claims Act.
-If you have information about customs fraud, or simply want more information about the qui tam process, please call our qui tam attorneys today at 202-973-0900, or complete the Confidential Case Evaluation form on this website and someone from our firm will be in touch.
+The lawyers at Tycko & Zavareei LLP have substantial experience in customs fraud qui tam cases brought under the False Claims Act.
+If you have information about customs fraud, or simply want more information about the qui tam process, please call our attorneys today or complete our confidential case evaluation form, and someone from our firm will be in touch soon.